larryhudson/simple-sass-example/README.md

 - created some Sass files
 - added scripts to the package.json file for easily watching and compiling.

 To create an empty package.json, run `npm init --yes` in the terminal.

-After that, add sass by running `npm add sass`
+After that, add sass as a dependency to the project by running `npm add sass`.

 After that, you can run sass in the command line by running `npx sass [INPUT_PATH]:[OUTPUT_PATH]`.
 For example, `npx sass src/scss/style.scss:style.css`